yacy/yacy_search_server/help/yacy/query.md

 This is a peer-service endpoint for YaCy peer communication, not a normal editing page.

+Behind a reverse proxy, YaCy accepts `X-Real-IP` as the effective client and routing address only when the proxy socket IP matches `server.reverseProxy.trusted` and the header contains one valid IPv4 or IPv6 address.
+Otherwise YaCy uses the socket IP.
+Authentication and access control always use the socket IP.
+The proxy must overwrite, not pass through, any client-supplied `X-Real-IP` value.

 ## Automation And API

 Page backend: `source/net/yacy/htroot/yacy/query.java`.